Creamy Butter Beans

 Here, I've added a few notes on the ingredients you need, plus a few potential substitutions you could make if you can't eat/find a certain ingredient.

 • Butter Beans: I use jarred butter beans in this recipe, as you need the stock water the beans are stored in.
-If you can’t find jarred butter beans, use tinned beans.
+If you can't find jarred butter beans, just use tinned butter beans.
 Drain and rinse the beans and use about 150ml water or vegetable stock instead.
+If you can't find butter beans, cannellini beans will also work well - note that butter beans are labelled as lima beans in some locations.

-• Garlic: I use a large clove of two garlic for this recipe, minced.
-Use however much you prefer though!
+• Garlic: I use two large cloves of garlic for this recipe.
+Use however much you prefer, though!

-• Cherry tomatoes: Fresh cherry tomatoes are added to this recipe for color, flavor, and texture.
-You could use diced plum tomatoes as an alternative – I wouldn’t recommend using tinned chopping tomatoes, though.
+• Cherry tomatoes: Fresh cherry tomatoes are added to this recipe for color, flavor, and texture - I like to halve them before adding so they cook down quicker and release their juices into the sauce.
+You could use diced plum tomatoes as an alternative - I wouldn't recommend using tinned chopped tomatoes, though.

 • Seasonings: I keep the seasonings simple for this recipe.
-Just dried basil, salt, and black pepper.
+Just a pinch dried basil, salt, and black pepper.
+Some red pepper flakes at the end also works well for a touch of spice.

 • Lemon: Use the juice of a whole fresh lemon for this recipe.
 The zestiness of the lemon is essential for giving the recipe a freshness that cuts perfectly through the garlicky, creamy taste of the beans.
 You could also add lemon zest on top for extra zing!